Skip to content

 It was the summer of 2006 when auditions for an all-female band in time for Beyoncé’s 2nd album debut.
 She stunned the entertainment industry with a 10-piece all female band with background singers majority compromised with Black women.
 Known as the Suga Mamas, concert-goers have been able to witness their magic since The Beyoncé Experience Tour, and although band members have changed throughout the years, the concept remains the same.
 “I had an idea to have a lot of women on stage playing instruments, so hopefully young girls can see that, and it inspires them to play instruments,” Beyoncé said to a young fan during a visit to National University Hospital (Singapore) in 2009.
 Former band members have since gone on to tour with other artists or become recording artists of their own.

-She Takes Direction F
+She Takes Direction From Black Women

 When it comes to visual storytelling, Beyoncé’s go-to woman is Melina Matsoukas.
 The award-winning music video director had worked on 9 of Beyoncé’s videos before taking on the woman empowered Formation video which caused praise and controversy.
 Matsoukas has directed videos Pretty Hurts, Upgrade U, Diva, Sweet Dreams and Why Don’t You Love Me.
-“I feel safe working with her and expressing or revealing things about myself that I wouldn’t with any other
+“I feel safe working with her and expressing or revealing things about myself that I wouldn’t with any other director, because we have a genuine friendship and I trust her artistry,” Beyoncé told The New Yorker.

 She Shutdown Coachella With The Help Of Black Women